Learning Video Representations from Textual Web Supervision: Data Collection

 \section{Data Collection}

-To benchmark our approach, we propose a data collection process in which we search for common action categories using a text-based web-video search engine.
+We propose a data collection process in which we search for common action categories using a text-based video search engine.
 We begin by manually selecting the set of action categories; in our experiments we use the 700 action categories in Kinetics-700~\cite{carreira2019short}.
-We choose these categories because they cover a broad range of human actions, and also because this allows for fair comparison with fully-supervised approaches which pre-train on Kinetics (since the specific class categories used are known to have an effect on downstream performance~\cite{ghadiyaram2019large}).
-We use the class names as search terms and collect the resulting videos from the web.
+We choose these categories primarily because they are designed to cover a broad range of human actions.
+In addition, this choice helps make a fair comparison with fully-supervised pre-training on Kinetics when evaluating on down-stream tasks such as HMDB-51 and UCF101, since we know that the change in performance is not just due to a different choice of action categories.
+Using the Kinetics classes may also help improve performance on Kinetics itself.
+In practice, this is a useful feature of using videos from the internet: researchers who reproduce this pipeline may opt to use a different set of action categories to better match the downstream tasks that they are targeting.
+Once we have these action categories, we search YouTube for these terms and collect the resulting videos.
 We then apply two selection criteria to filter videos.
-First, we discard videos which are less than 10 seconds long, since we use 10-second clips during training (a choice also made to match Kinetics).
-Second, we discard videos which were uploaded in the past 90 days, because older videos are less likely to be deleted in the future, allowing for improved reproducibility of our experiments.
+First, we discard videos which are less than 10 seconds long, since we use 10-second clips during training.
+Second, we discard videos which were uploaded in the past 90 days, because newer videos are more likely to be deleted, improving reproducibility of our experiments.
 In total, we collect 100K videos from each of the 700 queries, resulting in a dataset of 70M videos.
-From each video, we randomly select a 10-second clip to download and later use for training.
+From each video, we randomly select a 10-second clip to download.